jessicajyu/jessicajyu/content/authors/admin/_index.md

 superuser: true
 title: Jessica Yu
 ---
 Jessica Yu is a secondary school teacher in Quebec.
 Her interests include nutrition, coaching, and relationships.
 She leads the Town and Gown Toastmasters club, which helps leaders connect.
-In her free time, Jessica can be found hiking, tasting new foods and working on her website.
+In her free time, Jessica can be found hiking, tasting new foods, and learning how to code, hence this website.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.